pivotal/docs-tap/api-auto-registration/api-curation.hbs.md

 API Auto Registration.

 > **Caution** The API Curation feature is in alpha and is intended for evaluation and test purposes
 > only.
-VMware does not recommend using API Curation in a production environment.
+VMware discourages using API Curation in a production environment.

 ## <a id='overview'></a> Overview